Moesif/moesif-browser-js/README.md

 Some complex frameworks like Angular monkey patch to intercept the response body.
 If you are an Angular user or find that the response is not being captured, turn this option on to eagerly capture the response info.

+#### persistence, string, optional, default localStorage

+allowed values: `localStorage', `cookie`, `none`.
+If set to none, nothing will be saved.
+But be careful use this, because if each time browser is reloaded, it will be as if on a brand new device.
+If set to localStorage, but localStorage is not supported, it will fallback to cookie.

+If persistence is `cookie`, following additional options can be set.

+- crossSiteCookie, boolean, optional, default false,
+- crossSubdomainCookie, boolean, optional, default true,
+- cookieExpiration, number, optional, default 365
+- secureCookie, boolean, optional, default false,
+- cookieDomain, string, optional, default ''

 ## Ethereum DApp support

 DApps (Decentralized Apps) are frontend apps which interact with blockchains such as Ethereum over an API like any other Single Page App.
 For Ethereum, this API layer uses JSON-RPC and is called the [Ethereum Web3 API](https://github.com/ethereum/web3.js) which Moesif supports natively.